nipy/heudiconv/paper.md

  - name: David V. Smith  # 0 commits, issues: opened 4 participated in 1
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are
- - name: danlurie  # 2 commits, issues: opened 3 participated in 0
+ - name: Dan Lurie  # 2 commits, issues: opened 3 participated in 0
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Austin Macdonald  # 2 commits, issues: opened 1 participated in 1 + 1 commit in paper repo
    orcid:
-   affiliation:  # add full names if not yet listed, or indexes if already are
- # cutoff of 5 contributions
+   affiliation: 1
 affiliations:
- - name: TODO
+ - name: Center for Open Neuroscience, Department of Psychological and Brain Sciences, Dartmouth College, Hanover, NH, USA
    index: 1
  - name: Institution Name, Country
    index: 2